About The Public Archaeology Facility

 - Phase 3 Data Recoveries/Mitigations

 - Historic Architectural Surveys (including HABS/HAER Documentation)

 - Non-Technical Community Outreach Programs

-PAF projects cover the areas of transportation, gas pipelines, wind farms, communication towers, hydroelectric relicensing, mining permits, buried utilities, and other State or Federally permitted developments.
+PAF projects cover the areas of transportation, gas pipelines, wind farms, solar farms, communication towers, hydroelectric relicensing, mining permits, buried utilities, and other State or Federally permitted developments.